cireneirbo/slab-city-connection/README.md

-# slab-city-connection
+# tampa-bay-connection
-A site that uses APIs to report on conditions in Slab City, CA.
+A site that uses APIs to report on conditions in Tampa, FL.